-The MPK Mini has long been one of the most popular keyboard controllers you can buy in its various forms.
 The MPK Mini Mk3 is a 25-key controller with MPC-style pads and encoders.
 It blends powerful performance and creative features in a compact, portable package.

-Our verdict on the MPK Mini Mk3
+Final verdict on the MPK Mini Mk3

 It does a lot of things, but it also keeps everything simple.
 If you want to make music with no fuss from one small device, this is it.